nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Integrated-PullRequests.md

 ![Outgoing Pull Request in the Standard Window](../images/Integrations-StandardWindow-OutgoingPullRequest.png)

+Clicking on PR icon will allow you to open the PR in GitHub, and wil also allow you to Approve an incoming Pull Request, without providing further feedback (to leave feedback, use the advanced Commenting review features, in the **Log Window**)

 ## Additional PR features in the Working Tree window

 The Working tree window contains a light-weight GitHub integration at the top of the **Branches** view: